fdonnet/ubik_accounting/README.md

 (shared side)

 - All the facades (interfaces) that need to be implemented on server and client side
-- All the services implementation that can run both side without specific implementation
+- All the services implementation that can run both sides without specific implementation

 ## Tests